The Learning Planet Academy

 LearningPlanet Festival participants

-The Festival is an opportunity to compare ideas, approaches and cultures, and to learn how to act together.
-More than a breeding ground for innovation, it's a place for learning about democracy, and precisely for renewing it on the basis of shared fundamental principles, notably that of guaranteeing the right to quality education throughout life, and strengthening education as a public project and a common good.
+The Festival enables a meeting of ideas, approaches and cultures in order to learn how to act together.
+More than a hub of innovation, it is a space for learning about democracy and, precisely, for renewing it on the basis of shared fundamental principles — notably ensuring the right to quality education throughout life and strengthening education as a public project and a common good

 Stefania Giannini